 According to a McKinsey report, employees spend 1.8 hours every day — 9.3 hours per week, on average — searching and gathering informationMcKinsey

-In any document management strategy that organizations use, classification of documents is a crucial step.
+In any document management strategy and following the latest document management trends that organizations use, classification of documents is a crucial step.
 Without it, your company will suffer significant financial loss, and your staff will stop working efficiently.

 Why do we need document classification?